 STUDY MILESTONES: Anticipated Outcomes and Dissemination Plan

-This study proposes to adapt previously written code for a novel ML algorithm into a software package that can operate at scale with massive databases in the EHR.
-The proposed study will also apply this software package to develop risk prediction equations for incident HF.
+This study proposes to adapt previously written code for a novel ML algorithm into a software package that can operate at scale with massive databases extracted from the EHR.
+The proposed study will also apply this software package to develop risk prediction equations for two highly relevant outcomes for older adults, incident heart failure and frailty.
 Table 2 presents our proposed timeline of milestones and actions to disseminate the proposed research.
 We expect to spend the first four months of the project developing core features of aorsf, i.e., writing the functions that will grow decision trees and generate risk predictions.
-Future grant applications will build additional features on top of the core ones, e.g., conducting statistical tests to determine whether an individual variable contributes to the model’s prediction function, accounting for competing risks, and incorporating missing data as a feature.
+Future grant applications will build additional features on top of the core ones, e.g., conducting statistical tests to determine whether an individual variable contributes to the model’s prediction function, accounting for competing risks and recurrent events such as hospitalizations, and incorporating missing data as a feature.
 We will also initialize the data extraction from WakeOne during this period by conducting initial data extractions and evaluating the validity of derived variables such as the eFI.
-During this initial phase, we also plan to operationalize the linkage to Medicare claims data in order to derive predictors based on claims, e.g., the number of days spent at home.
 During the second four months of the project, we plan to complete data extraction, data cleaning and quality control, and perform robust testing of the core features in aorsf.
 Given the high informatics and analytic burden of this project, the study team will meet at least bi-monthly in order to review progress.
 Scholarly products from this project will include a manuscript describing our development, validation, and fairness assessment of the HF risk prediction model.
 We intend to apply for R21 funding to conduct an external validation of the HF risk prediction model within the network infrastructure provided by Atrium Health’s merger with WakeOne.
 Finally, we expect to develop an R01 application based on this work, for example using the AORSF algorithm to predict the onset of frailty.
 There are several ongoing efforts leveraging the eFI to target interventions for frail older adults, including targeting outreach of community health workers, optimizing pre-operative screening, and deprescribing for patients with type II diabetes.
 However, these efforts focus on patients that are believed to already be frail (eFI>0.21).
 Another interventional target could be identifying patients likely to accumulate more age-related deficits, and thus transition from pre-frailty to frailty.
 Our planned R01 application will apply the aorsf R package to examine predictors of the transition from pre-frailty to frailty using the same cohort as derived in this pilot application (though including patients with HF diagnoses).